jsh58/Genrich/README.md

 This required just 36sec and less than 0.1MB of memory.

-### Warning messages <a name="warning"></a>
+### Warning messages<a name="warning"></a>

 In verbose mode, Genrich may print one or more warnings to `stderr`:
 * `Read N prevented from extending below 0 on <chrom>`: This may occur due to extending unpaired alignments (`-w <int>`, `-x`) or in ATAC-seq mode (`-j`).
 * `Read N prevented from extending past <int> on <chrom>`: This also may occur due to extending unpaired alignments (`-w <int>`, `-x`) or in ATAC-seq mode (`-j`).
 * `Large scaling may mask true signal`: This is printed if the [scaling factor](#pileup) for the control pileup is greater than 5.
-* `BED interval ignored - located off end of reference`: An excluded BED interval (`-E`) whose start coordinate is past the end of the reference sequence will be ignored.
+* `BED interval ignored - located off end of reference`: An excluded BED interval (`-E`) whose start coordinate is past the end of the reference sequence is ignored.
 One should ensure that the genome version that produced the BED intervals matches that of the SAM/BAM.
-* `BED interval extends past end of ref. - edited to <loc>`: An excluded BED interval (`-E`) whose end coordinate is past the end of the reference sequence will be adjusted as indicated.
+* `BED interval extends past end of ref. - edited to <loc>`: An excluded BED interval (`-E`) whose end coordinate is past the end of the reference sequence is adjusted as indicated.
 Again, one should ensure that the genome version that produced the BED intervals matches that of the SAM/BAM.
-* `No paired alignments to calculate avg frag length -- Printing singletons "as is"`: When there are *no* properly paired alignments and the [`-x` average extension option](#unpaired) is selected, the unpaired alignments will be printed as they appear in the SAM/BAM.
+* `No paired alignments to calculate avg frag length -- Printing singletons "as is"`: When there are *no* properly paired alignments and the [`-x` average extension option](#unpaired) is selected, the unpaired alignments are printed as they appear in the SAM/BAM.
-* `Read N, alignment at <loc> skipped due to overflow`: The maximum difference in pileup values from one genomic position to the next is +32767, and additional reads will be skipped due to this limitation.
+* `Read N, alignment at <loc> skipped due to overflow`: The maximum difference in pileup values from one genomic position to the next is +32767, and additional read alignments are skipped due to this limitation.
 Removing PCR duplicates (`-r`) may help reduce this issue.
-* `Read N, alignment at <loc> skipped due to underflow`: The minimum difference in pileup values from one genomic position to the next is -32768, and additional reads will be skipped due to this limitation.
+* `Read N, alignment at <loc> skipped due to underflow`: The minimum difference in pileup values from one genomic position to the next is -32768, and additional read alignments are skipped due to this limitation.
 Removing PCR duplicates (`-r`) may help reduce this issue.
 * `Read N has more than 128 alignments`: If a read has more than 128 alignments in the SAM/BAM, only the first 128 are considered.
 As described [above](#sparam), the best 10 alignments are ultimately analyzed by Genrich.
 * `All q-values are 1`: When no *p*-values are smaller than the reciprocal of the [calculated genome length](#genomelen), all [*q*-values](#qvalue) are calculated to be 1.
 If peaks are expected to be called, one should consider using a *p*-value threshold instead (`-p`).
 * `Skipping chromosome N -- Reads aligning to it were used...`: This occurs when peak-calling directly from a log file (`-P`), and the log file indicates that reads/fragments aligned to a chromosome to be skipped (`-e`).
 When Genrich created the log file, the chromosome was not skipped.
 Therefore, the reads/fragments that aligned to it were used in the [background pileup calculation](#pileup), and its length was included in the [genome length calculation](#genomelen).
 Those calculations affected the statistics present in the log file, so the called peaks may be slightly different than those called when running the full analysis.
 * `Skipping given BED regions -- Reads aligning to them were used...`: This occurs when peak-calling directly from a log file (`-P`), and the log file indicates that reads/fragments aligned to one or more genomic regions to be skipped (`-E`).
 When Genrich created the log file, the regions were not skipped.
 Therefore, the reads/fragments that aligned to them were used in the [background pileup calculation](#pileup), and their lengths were included in the [genome length calculation](#genomelen).
 Those calculations affected the statistics present in the log file, so the called peaks may be slightly different than those called when running the full analysis.
 * `"orphan" alns`: An "orphan" alignment is one that the SAM/BAM indicates is properly paired, but its pair could not be found.
 This could be due to a poorly formatted SAM/BAM, or possibly (but unlikely) a bug in alignment parsing by Genrich.
 This is not a warning message *per se*, but if it appears in the verbose accounting of alignments analyzed, it should be treated as such.

-### Computational requirements <a name="memory"></a>
+### Computational requirements<a name="memory"></a>

 Genrich runs very quickly but uses a considerable amount of memory.
 For starters, it requires 3 bytes for every base-pair of the reference genome, i.e. ~9GB for a human sample.
 The number of input files has little effect on memory, but certain analysis options (especially the option to remove PCR duplicates) can greatly increase the memory usage, particularly with large SAM/BAM input files.
 See [above](#example) for an example.